The travel clothing guide

 Now let’s get down to business, with the 5 types of travel that I encounter most frequently.

-A weekend in the countryside with friends
+Weekend in the countryside with friends

-Basically, dress how you want !
+Basically, dress however you want !

 • a pair of slippers or slippers in winter,